-Past funding: BIO5 Institute; Desert Tech; WAESO; NVRQS; NIH; NSF; Arizona Department of Commerce; BMD; University of Arizona
+Past funding: APQA; WSP; Tech Launch Arizona; BIO5 Institute; Desert Tech; WAESO (NSF); NVRQS; NIH; NSF; Arizona Department of Commerce; BMD; University of Arizona

-5. Monitoring H1N1 flu from a mock-up human environment with microfluidic device.
+2. Monitoring H1N1 flu from a mock-up human environment with lab-on-a-chip.

-Objective: Use of RGD-nanoparticle trapped nanostructured surfaces for better endothelialization or tissue in-growth on vascular grafts.
+Objective: Use of nanostructured surfaces for tissue engineering and organ-on-a-chip applications.

 |1.
 Nanostructured ensemble surface, created by e-beam nanolithography and size-dependent self-assembly.